ali-chr/Transductive_ZSL_3D_Point_Cloud/README.md

 # Introduction
 This work is based on our [arXiv tech report](https://arxiv.org/abs/1912.07161), which is going to appear in WACV 2020.
 We proposed a novel transductive zero-shot learning approaach for 3D point clouds.

+In the "class_name" folder, the class names of seen and unseen sets from all datasets, ModelNet, McGill, and SHEREC2015, are shown.
+Also, the "word_vector" folder contains the semantic word vectors of all datasets.